qidi-community/Plus4-Wiki/content/modular-toolhead/front-blower-assembly/README.md

 ## Fan Check

+Turn the printer on now.

-Turn on the hotend to 60C, and the part cooling fan to 100% speed.
+Now turn on the hotend to 60C, and the part cooling fan to 100% speed.

 Verify that the hotend heatsink fan is spinning freely, and that the front blower is working too.